civican/legisinfo/44-1/bills/S-12/bill_text.md

   **(1)** If an appeal court quashes an exemption order, it shall cause the Commissioner of the Royal Canadian Mounted Police and the Attorney General of the province, or the minister of justice of the territory, in which the application for the order was made to be notified of the decision and shall cause the person who applied for the order to be informed of sections 4 to 7.1 of the `Sex Offender Information Registration Act`, sections 490.031 and 490.0311 of this Act and section 119.1 of the `National Defence Act`.

   **(2)** If an appeal court quashes a variation order, it shall cause the Commissioner of the Royal Canadian Mounted Police and the Attorney General of the province, or the minister of justice of the territory, in which the application for the order was made to be notified of the decision.

-### Section 32.1

-Subsection 672.501(4) of the Act is replaced by the following:

-**(3.1)** If a Review Board makes an order under any of subsections (1) to (3), it must promptly inform the person whose identity is protected by the order of its existence, its requirements and the consequences of failing to comply.

-**(4)** An order made under any of subsections (1) to (3) does not apply in any the following circumstances:

-  the disclosure of information is made in the course of the administration of justice when the purpose of the disclosure is not one of making the information known in the community;

-  the disclosure of information is made by a person who is subject to the order and is about that person and their particulars, in any forum and for any purpose, and they did not intentionally or recklessly reveal the identity of or reveal particulars likely to identify any other person whose identity is protected by that order; or

-  the disclosure of information is made by the victim or witness when the purpose of the disclosure is not one of making the information known to the public.

 ### Section 33